linegost/philipshue/Sketches/fadein-w-sound/README.md

+# About

+A color synchronization between a RGB LED Diode Lights Tricolor on a Arduino and a mobile device.
+Based on the theme/wallpaper applied on the mobile device, by simulating the average color of the theme, the RGB LED fades in the color intensity with a suitable sound sample.

 # Installation

 Download the [master.zip](https://github.com/tanerolcxy/philipshue/archive/master.zip) file and unpack it.
 Open **npm command line** and change directory to the location of the *fadein-w-sound* folder inside the *philipshue-master* folder.